Toyota RAV4 Tire Guide By Cole Mitchell April 11, 2026 9 min read

 AWD Drivetrain Strain

-When your RAV4 runs tires with different rolling circumferences or tread depths, the AWD system and its ABS/TCS sensors get mismatched speed inputs that force unequal torque distribution and can induce axle windup or driveline binding.
-You’ll notice the control modules compensate by modulating brakes or engine torque, but persistent compensation stresses differentials, transfer case seals, and CV joints.
-To protect drivetrain longevity, keep rolling radii within manufacturer tolerances—typically within 1/4 to 1/2 inch—and match tread patterns where possible.
-Mismatched tire performance degrades ABS and TCS accuracy, reduces stability, and accelerates component wear.
-Act proactively: measure tire circumference, replace tires in compatible sets, and avoid mixing brands or tread depths if you want reliable control and fewer repairs.
+Running tires with different rolling circumferences or tread depths gives the AWD system and its ABS and TCS sensors mismatched speed inputs.
+That forces unequal torque distribution and can cause axle windup or driveline binding.
+The control modules compensate by modulating brakes or engine torque, but persistent compensation stresses differentials, transfer case seals, and CV joints.

 Practical Checks: Measure Tread Depth and Circumference Yourself

-1. Use a tire gauge or tread depth gauge at multiple points across each tread; confirm depths remain within 2/32–4/32 inches of each other for AWD safety.
+1. Use a tread depth gauge at multiple points across each tread.
+Confirm depths remain within 2/32–4/32 inch of each other for AWD safety.

-2. Wrap a flexible measuring tape snugly around each tire to get circumference; aim for differences no greater than 1/4–1/2 inch across tires to avoid drivetrain strain.
+2. Wrap a flexible measuring tape snugly around each tire to get circumference.
+Aim for differences no greater than 1/4–1/2 inch across all four tires to avoid drivetrain strain.

 Safe Short-Term Fixes: Rotate, Match Axles, or Shave Tires